 Storytelling: What Metaphor Means

 We use metaphors often in conversation, but have you ever wondered what metaphor means?
 A metaphor is a figure of speech which explains a more abstract topic by making a comparison with something more literal that the audience has experience with.
 The word comes from the Greek noun metaphora, meaning “transfer,” suggesting that a word, phrase, or text can transport meaning between the literal and the figurative.
-This is part of a series by Taffeta Chime on storytelling, which includes “Why Storytelling Is Important to the Life of a Christian,” “How to Create Good Characters,” and “What Are the Conflicts in a Story?”
+Other articles in this series include “Why Storytelling Is Important to the Life of a Christian,” “How to Create Good Characters,” “What Are the Conflicts in a Story?,” “Tips on Writing Stories in Layers,” and “How to Share Stories for a Particular Audience,”

 When I was in college, I had a little zebra finch named Valkyrie.
 She was one of my favorite pets, at maybe three inches tall and five inches long.
 She had a wing injury in the later part of her life that kept her from flying, but she was well-trained enough that I could take her out with me and know that she wouldn’t wander off.
 I often studied in Walnut Grove, a wooded area on campus with picnic tables and benches, and I would sometimes bring Valkyrie with me to bounce around in the grass and dig for juicy worms.